 When I graduated from high school, I was eager to get out of my parents’ house and finally be on my own.
 Ready to enjoy college, I searched for every opportunity to have fun.
 It’s fair to say that studying and academics were not always my first priorities.

 I remember looking at that check and seeing how much my parents were paying for my college tuition.
 That check made me recognize what a sacrifice they were making for me and my education.
 I felt a responsibility to maximize my college experience.
-It was really hard for me to think about blowing off class or taking a nap instead of studying when I helped paying for college tuition.
+It was really hard for me to think about blowing off class or taking a nap instead of studying when my parents were paying my way.
 And every semester for four years, that check kept on reminding me and keeping me focused.

 That’s not to say I didn’t have fun.
 But getting that tuition payment check and being responsible for paying my tuition bill helped me to remember my priorities.
 Dad knew what he was doing.

 My oldest son is in college now.
 And, yes, I mail his tuition check to him.

 Want to read about other parenting hacks from clever parents?
 We love them, too!
 Read some of our other hacks for enforcing curfew, sharing custody as a divorced dad, creative ways to use your kids’ phones, how to listen in on car conversations in the backseat, or how to get your teenagers going in the morning in an upbeat, happy mood.